mikelax/forgingadventures/README.md

 Install [docker](https://www.docker.com/docker-mac)
 NOTE: Config values for some container parameters (ie. db) are set up using [env files](https://docs.docker.com/compose/environment-variables/).

-NOTE 2: If you get errors about certain npm libs not building correctly, it coudl be that the node_modules folder from the host machine was copied to a docker container.
+NOTE 2: If you get errors about certain npm libs not building correctly, it could be that the node_modules folder from the host machine was copied to a docker container.
 Delete the `node_modules` folder on the host in the api and client folders and then recreate the containers.

+NOTE 3: Note that switching branches on the host is prone to crashing the docker services especially if new packages have been added to either the `api` or `client` folders.
+It is advisable to `docker-compose stop && docker-compose up` after switching branches.

 From the root folder run: